The Monterey Bay Aquarium

 Context

-For my capstone project, I partnered with the Monterey Bay Aquarium, and designed a new management tool to help them oversee all of their artifacts.
+For my capstone project, I partnered with the Monterey Bay Aquarium, and designed a new management tool to help them oversee their artifact collection.
 As the lead UX designer, I was responsible for the entire design process—shaping our strategy, establishing the design vision, translating research insights into actionable design solutions, and orchestrating additional user research activities as needed.

 Problem